Possessed (band): Formation (1982–1983)

-Initial career (1983–1987)
+Initial career (1983–1989)

-Possessed spent 1983 and 1984 practicing and working on their sound by performing at local venues and becoming an active part of the Bay Area thrash scene.
+Possessed spent 1983 and 1984 practicing and performing at local venues and becoming active in the Bay Area thrash scene.
 They recorded the three-song demo Death Metal in 1984.
-After concerts with Metallica and Exodus, the latter group brought the band's demo recording to the attention of Brian Slagel, head of Metal Blade Records.
-Slagel showed interest in the band and offered to put their song "Swing of the Axe" on the upcoming compilation Metal Massacre VI.
-Following the release of the compilation, guitarist Brian Montana left the band due to creative differences and was replaced by Blizzard guitarist Larry Lalonde.
-According to Montana: "I left the band because Torrao had a terrible attitude problem and wouldn’t stop ragging at me.
+After concerts with Metallica and Exodus, the latter group brought the band's demo recording to Brian Slagel, head of Metal Blade Records.
+Slagel offered to put the song "Swing of the Axe" on the upcoming compilation Metal Massacre VI.
+Following the release of the compilation, Montana left the band due to creative differences and was replaced with Blizzard guitarist Larry Lalonde.
+According to Montana, "I left the band because Torrao had a terrible attitude problem and wouldn’t stop ragging at me.
 He was like some senile old lady that just wouldn’t shut up.
 He had a problem with my image.
 He didn’t think I was evil enough or something.
 He was always ragging on me to wear an upside down crucifix and be satanic."

-The band then hired Mechanics Bank heiress Debbie Abono (nee Downer), mother of LaLonde's then-girlfriend, Julie, to manage the band.
+The band hired Mechanics Bank heiress Debbie Abono (nee Downer), mother of LaLonde's then-girlfriend, Julie, as their manager.

-The compilation drew the attention of Combat Records who signed the band and released their debut album Seven Churches in 1985, with Roadrunner Records handling European distribution.
-In November of the same year, the band flew to Montreal, Canada for the WWIII Weekend Festival in support of the Seven Churches release, playing alongside Celtic Frost, Destruction, Voivod and Nasty Savage.
+Combat Records signed the band and released their debut album, Seven Churches, in 1985.
+Roadrunner Records handled European distribution.
+In November of that year, the band flew to Montreal, Canada for the WWIII Weekend Festival to support Seven Churches, playing with Celtic Frost, Destruction, Voivod and Nasty Savage.
 The concert was Possessed's first and largest arena appearance, with nearly 7,000 in attendance.
-Possessed followed the release with a supporting tour which included a performance with Slayer and Venom at San Francisco's Kabuki in 1986.
+Possessed followed the release with a supporting tour that included a performance with Slayer and Venom at San Francisco's Kabuki in 1986.